 Additionally, the Firm failed to maintain trade allocation policies and procedures reasonably designed to prevent unfair trade allocation practices.

 Without accepting or denying the charges, BA agreed to cease-and-desist orders, censure, and to pay a $100,000 penalty.
-Furthermore, BA is required to comply with specified tasks outlined in the order, including retention of an independent compliance consultant.
+Furthermore, BA is required to comply with specified tasks outlined in the order, including the retention of an independent compliance consultant.

 Background on the SEC’s Order